nickmflorin/sportbook/README.md

 specification in the project's `.nvmrc` file.

-Finally, all that is left to do is to instruct [nvm] to use this version of [node] by executing the following command - again, from the root of the project repository;
+Finally, all that is left to do is to instruct [nvm] to use this version of [node] by executing the following command - again, from the root of the project repository:

 ```bash
 $ nvm use